 Getting started with Angel Investing

-We have put together a brief guide on what angel investment is, who can be an angel investor and how to get started.
+We have put together a short guide on how to get started with angel investing: what it is, who can be an angel investor, and how it all works.
 Please note, however, that this guide does not constitute financial advice and you should seek professional advice before making any investments.

 CONTENTS